shuozhixu/Modelling_2024/README.md

 Run the simulation with files `lmp_gsfe.in`, `data.CoCrNi_gsfe_random`, and `CoCrNi.lammps.eam`.
 The first file can be found in the directory `CoCrNi/gsfe/` in this GitHub repository.

-Once it is finished, you will find a file `gsfe_ori`, which should contain 3001 lines, with the first one being
+Once it is finished, we will find a file `gsfe_ori`, which should contain 3001 lines, with the first one being

 	0 -374943.444563279